Discover Maddens Falls in Dharawal National Park

 Views from the viewing platform

-The waterfall cascades to the large sandstone boulders below, from where the creek continues its path until it connects with the Georges River, which in turn flows into Botany Bay.
+The waterfall flows over large sandstone boulders below, where the creek continues its journey until it joins the Georges River, which eventually empties into Botany Bay.

-Be mindful though that this is not an official path, so make sure you bring decent shoes as there is some rock scrambling involved.
+Just remember that this isn’t an official path, so bring sturdy shoes, as a bit of rock scrambling is involved.

 Maddens Falls in Dharawal National Park